ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 # Argh!
 This is a string!
 print(type(pressure_data[1])  # Prints: 'str'
 ```

+Remember that `pressure_data[0]` refers to the very first line of the csv file we read in, which is a header line containing text.
+Similarly, `pressure_data[1]` refers to the *second* line of the csv file, because Python counts from zero.

 No worries, we can fix this.
 To skip the header line, we can use a handy built-in function in Python called `next()`. `next()` can be used on objects or data structures in Python to simply mean "Go to the next item in this object".
 By adding `next(weatherfile)`, we are telling Python to take us to the next line before we start to do anything else.